Specific rules for medical devices

 The audit involves the sponsor or a third party appointed by the sponsor conducting a scrutiny to evaluate compliance with the study protocol and applicable laws and regulations for study execution, data handling and reporting.
 An audit may be conducted at all parties involved in a study, and is independent and separate from the routine monitoring.
 The reasons why an audit is conducted vary, and may be part of the sponsor’s quality program, constitute a check of the effectiveness of the monitoring, be done in conjunction with a suspicion of misconduct, or as a preparation ahead of inspection.

-An inspection is a scrutiny carried out by the supervisory authority for the clinical study requiring a permit, and constitutes an official scrutiny and review of the study documentation, equipment, resources, registrations and quality measures at the clinics and other parties involved in the study.
+An inspection is a scrutiny carried out by the supervisory authority for the clinical investigations of medical devices requiring a permit, and constitutes an official scrutiny and review of the study documentation, equipment, resources, registrations and quality measures at the clinics and other parties involved in the study.

 The principal investigator is obliged to make study documentation available at the request of a monitor, auditor or inspection authority.